unopolicinglab/website/content/authors/cline/_index.md

 - Grad Students
 ---

 Jordan Cline is a Master's student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
 His research interests include policing methods, public sentiment, and data analysis.
-He also enjoys studying philosophy, particularly the ancient Greeks, quantum mechanics, and how it all may apply to social networks.
+He also studies philosophy, particularly the ancient Greeks, quantum mechanics, and how it all may apply to social networks.
 Jordan holds a B.S. in Criminal Justice with minors in philosophy and political science from Wichita State University.
 Currently, he working with Dr. Nix alongside other students studying police uses of deadly force.